Rich fudge brownies swirled with creamy and rich cheesecake.

 Cheesecake

-- Add the cream cheese and sugar to the bowl of a stand mixer fitted with the paddle attachment.
-(Alternatively, you can use a hand mixer).
-Beat the cream cheese and sugar together for 2 minutes, until the mixture is smooth and fluffy.
+- Add the cream cheese and sugar to a small mixing bowl.
+Beat the cream cheese and sugar together until the mixture is smooth and no lumps remain.

-- Add in the flour and salt. use a rubber spatula to lightly fold the flour into the ingredients just until no flour streaks remain.
+- Add in the flour and salt. use a rubber spatula to lightly fold the flour into the ingredients until just a few flour streaks remain.
+Then, gently fold in the remaining chocolate chips.

 - Allow the brownies to fully come to room temperature, then slice, serve, and enjoy!